The Latest: Israel expands eligibility for booster vacines

 World Health Organization officials have urged nations to refrain from administering extra shots, saying it is more important to inoculate the unvaccinated in poorer countries.

-— American states that had grip on outbreaks seeing crush of new cases

-LAGOS, Nigeria — Nigeria's diplomatic mission in London says it is shutting down for 10 days after two of its officials tested positive for COVID-19.
+LAGOS, Nigeria — Nigeria's diplomatic mission in London says it is shutting down for 10 days after two of its officials tested positive for the coronavirus.

-One of the infected diplomats was diagnosed while visiting the U.K.'s Home Office on Thursday, the Nigerian High Commission said in a statement.
-That prompted a mass testing of staffers, which led to the detection of the second case, the statement said.
+One of the infected diplomats was diagnosed while visiting the U.K.'s Home Office on Thursday, according to the Nigerian High Commission.
+That prompted a mass testing of staffers, which led to the detection of the second case.

-“In line with COVID-19 regulation and the need to adhere to the rules and regulation of the host country, the mission will close down for the next 10 days, in order to observe the mandatory isolation of those who were in contact with the affected officials,” it said.
+“In line with COVID-19 regulation and the need to adhere to the rules and regulation of the host country, the mission will close down for the next 10 days, in order to observe the mandatory isolation of those who were in contact with the affected officials,” the commission statement said.

-A commission spokesperson did not immediately respond to requests for comment on whether the infected officials or their close contacts have been vaccinated against COVID-19.
+A commission spokesperson didn't immediately respond to requests for comment on whether the infected officials or their close contacts have been vaccinated against COVID-19.

 The Nigeria High Commission resumed operations in April as the U.K. started lifting its national lockdown restrictions.
 It said it had a backlog of 18,000 passport applications, some from as far back as December 2019.